Vulnerability: Recognizing its Importance

 Vulnerability Allows us to (Truly) Connect

-As Brene’ Brown states in her Ted Talk, the concept of connection is what gives us purpose and meaning to our lives.
-Even on a scientific level, connection is how we are wired.
+As Brene Brown states in her Ted Talk, the concept of connection is what gives us purpose and meaning in our lives.
+Even on a scientific level, a connection is how we are wired.
 She briefly goes over the concept of ‘shame’ which essentially comes down to the fear of disconnection.
 Shame tells us that “there is something about me, that if people know it or see it, I won’t be worthy of connection anymore”.
 Shame more or less is what keeps people from being able to embrace the idea of vulnerability.
 We are so concerned that the people closest to us, the people who mean the most, will be repulsed by what they see.

-Essentially, if all of our interactions are more shallow and surface level, we miss the opportunity to develop true connections with others because we’re too overwhelmed by our shame.
-Everyone is susceptible to this, but personally I feel like it could be even more challenging with people who are more in the spotlight: namely celebrities, TV personalities, or major influencers on social media.
-A lot of times, when a celebrity commits suicide, its usually someone who has created a huge impact.
-It’s even more upsetting when it’s someone who was known for spreading joy or laughter such as Robin Williams; or a big popstar like Kim Jonghyun of boy group SHINee.
+Essentially, if all of our interactions are shallow and surface level, we miss the opportunity to develop true connections with others because we’re too overwhelmed by our shame.
+Everyone is susceptible to this, but personally, I feel like it could be even more challenging with people who are more in the spotlight: namely celebrities, TV personalities, or major influencers on social media.
+A lot of times, when a celebrity commits suicide, it's usually someone who has created a huge impact.
+It’s even more upsetting when it’s someone who was known for spreading joy or laughter such as Robin Williams; or a big pop star like Kim Jonghyun of the boy group SHINee.
 Jonghyun was quite accomplished before his suicide.
-He was praised not just with his work as a member of SHINee for nearly 10 years, but also his producing, songwriting, solo projects, writing, and overall fun and inviting personality.
+He was praised not just for his work as a member of SHINee for nearly 10 years, but also for his producing, songwriting, solo projects, writing, and overall fun and inviting personality.
 However, as evidenced by his final text message to his older sister, he passed away thinking he was not good enough.
 A shocking number of people are, unfortunately, living with the same mindset Jonghyun had before his passing.
 They live their life buried in this idea of shame, this idea that they cannot truly allow themselves to be seen or that who they are and what they’ve done is not ‘enough’.
 Vulnerability allows us to feel worthy.

 Vulnerability and Worthiness

 Worth and Shame are tied very closely to each other.
 More often than not, a person’s sense of shame will determine how they feel when it comes to their ‘worthiness’.
 In her six years studying these concepts, Brown realized a commonality between people who felt worthy and people who did not.
 It was surprisingly simple: people who feel worthy are people who truly believe they are worthy.
-These people had the courage to let go of the image of what they thought they were supposed to be, and embraced who they actually are.
+These people had the courage to let go of the image of what they thought they were supposed to be and embraced who they actually are.
 But an even bigger variable between these two groups was their overall viewpoint of being vulnerable.
 The people who were able to identify as ‘worthy’ acknowledge vulnerability as being necessary for their overall growth and wellness.
 People who are able to feel genuinely worthy don’t focus on the difficulty of being vulnerable because they understand that it will benefit them in the long run, even if it means being extremely uncomfortable in that moment.

 People who feel a sense of worth understand that the positives of vulnerability drastically outweigh the negatives.
 It is very true that vulnerability is tied to negative feelings such as fear and shame.
 However, it is also the birth place of love, belonging, purpose, meaning, creativity, etc.